Creating Keystore and Truststore for OPC UA Account Configuration

 Overview

-The following Bash script generates a self-signed client certificate, a private key, and packages them into a .pfx keystore (PKCS#12 format) for use with OPC UA clients.
+To create the Keystore, you need to first generate the client certificate and keystore.
+The following script generates a self-signed client certificate and a private key, then packages them into a .pfx keystore (PKCS#12 format) for use with OPC UA clients.

-Note: Edit the values in the following script as required.
-However, ensure that the App URI is: "urn:snaplogic:opcua:client"
+Important: Edit the values in the following script as required.
+However, you must ensure that the App URI is: "urn:snaplogic:opcua:client"

 #!/bin/bash